telerik/blazor-docs/components/appbar/position.md

 This article outlines the available AppBar parameters, which control its position.

->note Read the [CSS positioning MDN documentation article](https://developer.mozilla.org/en-US/docs/Web/CSS/position) to get a better understanding of how the AppBar component positioning work.
+>note Read the [CSS positioning MDN documentation article](https://developer.mozilla.org/en-US/docs/Web/CSS/position) to get a better understanding of how the AppBar component positioning works.

 ## Position